 Doing volunteer work is an excellent way to gain experience in a new career field.
 Here are some strategies to use volunteer work to make a career change:

 At a minimum, do a reality check with how your mind and body feel when you consider a specific possibility.
 It is normal to feel a bit anxious if you are learning new skills so you are out of your comfort zone, but it is probably a bad sign if you feel nothing but dread about a particular assignment.
-You don’t have to be open to everything; take a bit of time to figure out a small number of possibilities that you want to explore.
+You don’t have to be open to everything; take a bit of time to figure out a few possibilities that you want to explore.

 Katie Thomson worked as a counselor in residential care for foster children recovering from sexual trauma.
-She wanted to make a career change into a different niche within the helping professions but she wasn’t sure what she wanted to do.
+She wanted to make a career change into a different niche within the helping professions, but she wasn’t sure what she wanted to do.
 To explore different options, she worked as a Peace Corps volunteer in South Africa, cycling through volunteer opportunities as an HIV educator, English teacher, librarian, and soccer coach.
 Then she began volunteering with Volunteers of America and discovered a niche working with military veterans with PTSD.
 She started graduate work in military social work and is on track to become a military social worker.
 She plans to complete clinical certification and specialty training in EMDR.
 Katie says,

 Value Your Contribution

 Some organizations take advantage of career changers by trying to convince you that since you don’t already have a strong track record in an area in which you are trying to gain experience, you need to pay your dues by making copies and fetching coffee for a period of time.
-It is debatable whether this type of volunteer work will ever lead to anything better or whether the organization is simply exploiting the good intentions of volunteers.
+It is debatable whether this type of volunteer work will ever lead to anything better, or whether the organization is simply exploiting the good intentions of volunteers.
 I usually advise against accepting a volunteer opportunity that doesn’t clearly offer an opportunity to gain experiences that will build your resume.

 The best volunteer experiences are ones that have some measurable outcome where you can clearly articulate the role you played in facilitating an accomplishment.
 Don’t be afraid to ask the organization for specific assignments that will be a win-win for you and for them when you succeed.